kc611/Face-Verify-API/README.md

 3. Setup the API Migrations(run both commands)

 ```
    python manage.py makemigrations
    python manage.py migrate
 ```
 4. Run the app

 ```
    python manage.py runserver
 ```

-Note: This entire framework was built and tested with Cuda 10.1(Nvidia) and cuDNN compatible with 10.1 for GPU support, Using other version of these software may cause problems
+Note: This entire framework was built and tested with Cuda 10.1(Nvidia) and cuDNN compatible with 10.1 for GPU support, Using other version of these software in hosting environment may cause problems.

 # API Structure Overview
 ```